-1) You can drag a layer on another (as we briefly mentionne in the Flip layers chapter in lesson 3).
+1) You can drag a layer on another (as we briefly mentioned in the Flip layers chapter in lesson 3).

-- You can apply one layer on another in blending modes : Color, Behind, Erase, Shade, Light, etc.
+- You can merge a layer with another using blending modes: Color, Behind, Erase, Shade, Light, etc.

-- If you tick the Stamp field, the merger is made according to the opacity of the layer moved and the A color.
+- If you tick the Stamp field, the merger is made according to the moved layer's opacity setting and the A color.

 - You may choose to cancel or keep the original layer with the Erase source option.

 2) You can also use the Merge ( ) button in the Timeline, on the left of the New button.